 Applicants who wish to be considered for the January semester should submit their applications on or before the December 1 postmark deadline.
 November 1 is the financial aid priority deadline for spring applications.

 The merit scholarships described above are awarded to high-achieving sophomores and juniors.
 In addition to numerous smaller scholarships of $5,000 or $10,000, there are a limited number of full tuition and large partial scholarships available, and the application process is competitive.
 While there is no specific GPA cut-off for any of the merit scholarships, students with good records of academic success and demonstrated leadership both in and out of the classroom should consider applying for a merit award.
 That may seem vague, but that’s because we consider many different types of achievement and leadership when reviewing applications for merit scholarships.

 When will I know if I received a merit scholarship?

-All candidates for merit-based scholarships will receive their admission letter to the college within a few weeks of their application to the college becoming complete.
-Applicants will be notified about their scholarship(s) in mid-March.
-Admitted students who have been granted merit awards may still be eligible for additional financial aid; those who have completed the financial aid process will also receive a complete financial aid package around this time that will include any need-based aid available in addition the merit award.
+All first-year applicants are considered for scholarships, and are notified in their admission letter of any scholarships which they have been awarded.
+An applicant will usually receive an admission decision within several weeks of completing all application requirements.
+Admitted students who have been granted merit awards may be eligible for additional financial aid; those who have completed the financial aid process by the February 1 priority date will also receive a complete financial aid package around mid-March that will include any need-based aid available in addition the merit award.

-All admitted students applying for financial aid and/or a merit scholarship will receive a financial aid award letter with details about their financial aid package.
-Those students admitted through rolling admission will receive their award letter soon after all of their financial aid application has been submitted and processed.
+After the February 1 priority decision date, students applying for admission and financial aid will receive a financial aid award letter with details about their financial aid package on a rolling basis, shortly after their admission decision letter.
 Most students receive financial aid packages that combine several awards, grants and loans.